 On March 9, 2018, the court consolidated the three actions and appointed co-lead plaintiffs and co-lead counsel for the consolidated action.
 On May 7, 2018, co-lead plaintiffs filed a consolidated amended class action complaint.
 The amended complaint makes allegations similar to those in the original complaints, against the same defendants, and seeks similar relief on behalf of shareholders who purchased the Company's common stock between March 10, 2016 and July 11, 2017.
 The amended complaint generally alleges that defendants violated Sections 10(b) and/or 20(a) of the Exchange Act and Rule 10b-5 promulgated thereunder.
 On July 6, 2018, defendants filed a motion to dismiss the consolidated amended complaint.
 Plaintiffs filed an opposition to the motion to dismiss on September 4, 2018, and defendants filed a reply on October 4, 2018.
 The court held oral argument on the motion to dismiss on February 6, 2019.
 By order dated April 30, 2019, the court granted defendants' motion to dismiss.
 On May 31, 2019, the plaintiffs filed a notice of appeal to the United States Court of Appeals for the First Circuit regarding the District Court's opinion and order of dismissal of the Complaint.
-The plaintiffs/appellants filed their opening brief on the appeal on October 23, 2019.
-Defendants'/appellees' response brief is due on November 22, 2019, and plaintiffs'/appellants' reply brief is due on December 13, 2019.
+The First Circuit held an oral argument on the appeal on February 4, 2020.
+The First Circuit issued its decision on April 9, 2020, affirming the District Court's dismissal of the class action.
+The plaintiffs' deadline to file a petition for a writ of certiorari in the United States Supreme Court is September 4, 2020.